TheRussian1991/Lab-1/README.md

 # Lab-1
-GitHub training at Tech Olympics 2020
+GitHub training at Tech Olympics 2020.
+This is a change from the Editor app.
+TEST